replikativ/replikativ/README.md

 There is also [project quilt thinking in this direction](http://writings.quilt.org/2014/05/12/distributed-systems-and-the-end-of-the-api/).

 Our vision is more ambitious by creating open data systems instead of just optimizing the privatized Internet of data silos, but CRDTs are built to solve the practical problems of distributed applications today and fit very well to the described problems even if they are run by a single party.
-So if you just care about developing consistent and scaling web applications this should be an attractive solution to you, if not feel free to complain :).
+So if you just care about developing consistent and scaling web applications this should be an attractive solution to you, if not feel free to complain :.

-## References
+## References)

 For more detailed examples have [a look at the tests for the pull-hooks as